Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

 - `main`

-  Component-based applications can have multiple components and there is one main component.
-The main component is the component that is created when the component-based application receives a launch request without a specific component ID.
+  Component based applications can have multiple components and there is one main component.
+The main component is the component that is created when the component based application receives a launch request without a specific component ID.
 To set the main component, set the `main` attribute to `true`.

 - `icon-display`

-  This attribute is only for the frame-component element.
-If this value is set to `true`, the home application will display an icon on the app tray for the frame-components.
+  This attribute is only for the frame component element.
+If this value is set to `true`, the home application will display an icon on the app tray for the frame components.

 - `launch_mode`

-  This attribute is only for the frame-component element.
+  This attribute is only for the frame component element.
 Application launch mode values are:
   - Single: Launched as the main application.
   - Group: Launched as a sub-application.
   - Caller: Defines the launch mode with `app_control_set_launch_mode()`.

 - `taskmanage`

-  This attribute is only for the frame-component element.
+  This attribute is only for the frame component element.
 This attribute indicates whether the application appears in the task manager or not.
 The available values are `true` and `false`.

 ## Prerequisites

-To use the functions and data types of the component-based application API (in [mobile](../../api/mobile/latest/group__COMPONENT__BASED__APPLICATION__MODULE.html) and [wearable](../../api/wearable/latest/group__COMPONENT__BASED__APPLICATION__MODULE.html) applications), include the `<component_based_app.h>` header file in your application:
+To use the functions and data types of the component based application API (in [mobile](../../api/mobile/latest/group__COMPONENT__BASED__APPLICATION__MODULE.html) and [wearable](../../api/wearable/latest/group__COMPONENT__BASED__APPLICATION__MODULE.html) applications), include the `<component_based_app.h>` header file in your application:

 ```
 #include <component_based_app.h>
 ```

 <a name="application_monitoring"></a>
-## Running Component-based Application
+## Running Component Based Application

-To run a component-based application, you must register the component-based application callbacks and start a main event loop as shown in the following code:
+To run a component based application, you must register the component based application callbacks and start a main event loop as shown in the following code:

 ```
 component_class_h __app_create_cb(void *user_data)